Frequently asked questions are answered here as well as known bugs and issues.

 You make a copy of the score.

-You go to half way through and delete from there to the end (you can do this with the Selection commands Set Point and Set Mark and Cut)
+You go to half way through and delete from there to the end (you can do this with the Staffs -> Delete Measures After Cursor command)

 If the score still misbehaves the problem is in the first half, so repeat.

-If the score is now printing ok the problem is in the bit you deleted, so reload and delete the first half.
+If the score is now printing ok the problem is in the bit you deleted, so reload and delete the first half (you can do this with the Staffs -> Delete Measures Before Cursor).

 Continuing in this way will reduce to a single bar where the error should lie.